searsia/beautiful-jekyll/_posts/2017-01-13-isoc-three-worries.md

 > If not then search engines will likely object to being part of
 > a Searsia federation.

 Searsia will generally be configured to access the official APIs of search engines from Google, Twitter, etc., and it will show whatever the engine's official API returns.
 For our current demonstration deployment, [U. Twente Search][5], we have not seen any of the APIs returning advertisements.
-However, Searsia's configuration options are quite general; they include options for scraping web results, and for selecting (and ignoring) returned elements, including advertisments.
+However, Searsia's configuration options are quite general; they include options for scraping web results, and for selecting (and ignoring) returned elements, including advertisements.

 So, yes, Searsia can be configured such that it ignores advertisements from engines.
 The Searsia client explicitly shows what engine in the federation produced the results.
-This way, Searsia transparantly creates traffic for search engines and for the sites they search.
+This way, Searsia transparently creates traffic for search engines and for the sites they search.
 Searsia announces itself by a custom [User-Agent string][6].
 If sites object to being part of Searsia, they can be removed from the federation.

 [1]: http://searsia.org/deck.js/isoc2017.html "Searsia: Search federated.
 Presented at the ISOC New Year 2017."